namishelex01/MyNotes/Audit-Record-Types.md

 `VIRT_MACHINE_ID` |	Triggered to record the binding of a label to a virtual machine.
 `VIRT_RESOURCE` |	Triggered to record resource assignment of a virtual machine.

-[a] All Audit event types prepended with ANOM are intended to be processed by an intrusion detection program.
+> :bangbang: All Audit event types prepended with ANOM are intended to be processed by an intrusion detection program.
-[b] This event type is related to the Integrity Measurement Architecture (IMA), which functions best with a Trusted Platform Module (TPM) chip.
+> :black_circle: This event type is related to the Integrity Measurement Architecture (IMA), which functions best with a Trusted Platform Module (TPM) chip.
-:red_circle: All Audit event types prepended with RESP are intended responses of an intrusion detection system in case it detects malicious activity on the system.
+> :red_circle: All Audit event types prepended with RESP are intended responses of an intrusion detection system in case it detects malicious activity on the system.